x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-office-online-server.md

 1. Download Office Online Server from the [Volume License Service Center](https://go.microsoft.com/fwlink/p/?linkId=195442).

+  **Note**: Office Online Server is part of the downloads for Office Professional Plus 2016 in the Volume License Service Center.
+If you qualify for Office Online Server but don't have access to the Volume License Servicing Center, you have the following options:

+    - Volume License or Open customers can contact their [Support Center](https://www.microsoft.com/Licensing/servicecenter/Help/Contact.aspx).

+    - Direct customers can submit a request from their Office 365 admin center or [contact support](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 2. Navigate to the location where you downloaded Office Online Server and run setup.exe.

 3. Follow the Office Online Server setup wizard, select an installation location and then click **Install Now**.